Skip to main content

 For most Nevada seniors, the paid-family-caregiver question comes down to three tests.

-• Medicaid test: Most ongoing paid family caregiver programs in Nevada require the older adult to qualify for Nevada Medicaid.
-If the senior does not already have Medicaid, start there.
+• Medicaid test: Most ongoing paid family caregiver paths in Nevada require the older adult to qualify for Medicaid.
+If the senior does not already have Medicaid, start with Access Nevada or the state’s Medical Assistance application page.

-• Care-needs test: PCS is based on help with daily activities like bathing, dressing, toileting, eating, and mobility.
-The waiver programs use a higher standard, such as nursing-facility level of care or, for dementia cases, the special rules on Nevada’s Structured Family Caregiving Waiver page.
+• Care-needs test: PCS is based on help with daily activities like bathing, dressing, toileting, eating, walking, and safe movement.
+The waiver programs use a higher standard, such as nursing-facility level of care.
+For dementia cases, Nevada’s Structured Family Caregiving Waiver has its own rules.

-• Relationship test: Nevada’s official family caregiver FAQ treats a spouse, a court-appointed guardian, and a parent of a minor child as a “legally responsible individual” or LRI.
+• Relationship test: Nevada rules treat a spouse, a court-appointed guardian, and a parent of a minor child as a legally responsible individual, often called an LRI.
 An adult child usually is not an LRI.
 That is why an adult child can often be paid in situations where a spouse cannot.

 If the senior is married, ask the worker handling the case whether the application is being reviewed under regular Medicaid or long-term care Medicaid rules.
-Nevada’s waiver cases are not the same as ordinary doctor-visit Medicaid.
-The financial rules can be different, and married couples should ask how the state is treating the spouse at home.
+Waiver cases are not the same as ordinary doctor-visit Medicaid.
+The money rules can be different, and married couples should ask how the state is treating the spouse at home.

 Best programs and options in Nevada

-What it is: Nevada Personal Care Services pays for help with Activities of Daily Living and Instrumental Activities of Daily Living.
-That includes bathing, dressing, grooming, toileting, eating, mobility, light housekeeping, laundry, meal preparation, and essential shopping.
-Nevada also has a self-directed ISO model so the older adult can choose the worker.
+What it is: Personal Care Services pays for help with Activities of Daily Living and Instrumental Activities of Daily Living.
+That can include bathing, dressing, grooming, toileting, eating, walking, transfers, light housekeeping, laundry, meal preparation, and essential shopping.
+Nevada also has a self-directed Intermediary Service Organization model so the older adult can choose the worker in some cases.

 Who can get it or use it: This is often the best first fit when the senior already has Medicaid and needs daily in-home help, but may not need a waiver yet.
-Under Nevada’s current PCS rules and ISO rules, a spouse usually cannot be paid under regular State Plan PCS, but an adult child or another non-LRI relative often can.
+Under Nevada’s PCS and ISO rules, a spouse usually cannot be paid under regular State Plan PCS.
+An adult child or another non-LRI relative often can be paid if the worker meets the program and employer rules.

 How it helps: PCS is the closest thing Nevada has to a practical everyday home-care benefit for many seniors.
-If the senior can self-direct, an Intermediary Service Organization can handle payroll and related tasks while the senior chooses who provides the care.
+If the senior can self-direct, an Intermediary Service Organization can handle payroll and related tasks while the senior chooses who provides care.
+Nevada’s ISO manual chapter is the official place to check current ISO policy.

-How to apply or use it: For an initial request, Nevada tells recipients to call its fiscal agent at (800) 525-2395, option 1, then 4, on the PCS page.
+How to apply or use it: For an initial request, call 1-800-525-2395, option 1, then option 4.
 The senior’s needs are assessed, and the service requires prior authorization.
-If the senior is in a Nevada Medicaid health plan, also check the managed care plan page and ask the plan how in-home services are handled.
+If the senior is in a Nevada Medicaid health plan, also ask the plan how in-home services are handled.

-What to gather or know first: Have the senior’s Medicaid ID, doctor information, a list of daily tasks they cannot safely do alone, medication list, and the name of the family member you hope to hire.
-Know that Nevada’s official fee schedules show Medicaid reimbursement, but not one guaranteed statewide take-home wage.
-Actual pay varies by agency or ISO, county, benefits, and employer policy.
+What to gather first: Have the senior’s Medicaid ID, doctor information, a list of daily tasks they cannot safely do alone, medication list, and the name of the family member you hope to hire.
+Know that Nevada’s fee schedule page shows Medicaid reimbursement rates, not one guaranteed take-home wage.
+Actual pay can vary by agency, ISO, county, benefits, and employer policy.

 What it is: Nevada’s Frail Elderly Waiver is a home-and-community-based waiver for people age 65 and older who meet nursing-facility level of care and would likely need institutional placement without home services.